-Extending Perforce Helix for Widespread Adoption at Vancouver Film School
+Helix Core Combines Tech and Design at Vancouver Film School

-Some of the most compelling entertainment produced today is a creative mix of artistry and technical wizardry.
-Helix VCS provides the version management platform that lets artists and engineers collaborate on a digital movie or game, storing all work from initial sketches through to rendered video.
-A new partnership with Vancouver Film School makes Perforce’s industry-leading enterprise version management tools available to the next generation of creators, with 2,000 educational licenses provided free of charge.
+Some of the most compelling entertainment produced today is a blend of art and tech.
+Helix Core provides the version control platform that empowers students collaborate on digital movies and games.
+It stores all work, from initial sketches to the final rendered video.
+The partnership between Vancouver Film School (VFS) and Perforce enables the next generation of creators.
+VFS currently has 2,000 educational licenses provided to their students for free.

 What is it about Helix that Vancouver Film School likes so much?

 Prevalent within the industry